JSearUK/Playthroughs/README.md

 ---

-## [ USAGE ]
-This package can most likely be used "as is"; just drop the files where they should go, and it should work correctly in the vast majority of cases.
-The following should be bourne in mind, though -
-- Excessive font sizes produced via code, sliders and the Accessibilty screen can make the package hard to use.
-Nevertheless, the package does its best to make sure that all interactive elements are both accessible and stay where they should.
-Should you run into difficulties:
-  - Note that hovering/long-pressing an element will provide details in the tooltip ribbon at the top of the area.
-  - If further adjustment seems needed, first make sure the "Text Size Scaling" on the Accessibilty screen (Shift-A) is set to where you want it *for the host project* - as well as any text size sliders in **Preferences**, or in any other packages.
-  - Finally, explicitly change the value of `textsize` in the `SetMetrics()` function.

-Every effort has been made to not interfere with either the style or the functioning of the host project.
-Additionally, the code has been liberally sprinkled with commentary, usually explaining both what is happening and why; this has been left in to help developers track down and fix/report any issues that may occur.

----

 ## [ FEATURES ]
-*To be finalised*\
-*Also serves as a QA checklist*

 ### Behaviour
 - The package is aware of when it in on a mobile device, and makes the following changes:
   - Input/confirmation boxes are moved to the top of the screen, to account for the space taken by an on-screen keyboard.